hyperledger/bevel/docs/source/operations/besu_networkyaml.md

     # Supported versions #
     # orion: 1.5.2 (for besu 1.4.4)
     tm_version: "1.5.2"               # This is the version of "orion" docker image that will be deployed
+    # TLS can be True or False for the orion tm
+    tm_tls: True
+    # Tls trust value
+    tm_trust: "ca-or-tofu"                  # Options are: "whitelist", "ca-or-tofu", "ca", "tofu"
     ## File location for saving the genesis file should be provided.
     genesis: "/home/user/blockchain-automation-framework/build/besu_genesis"   # Location where genesis file will be saved